mstksg/talks/README.md

-talks
+Talks
 =====

-Collection of slides, notes, and posters for public talks I've given.
+Collection of slides, notes, and posters for public talks I've given, annotated when possible.

 2016
 ----

 ### LambdaConf 2016

+*(Annotated)*

 Functional programming conference in Boulder, CO.
 Talk was on applications of the Functor Design Pattern and Comonads/Cokleisli Composition to Digital Image